This project is a part of our ecology initiative.

 In a door to door campaign up and down the streets of Milton Parc, over 1100 citizens signed the petition which was submitted to the Plateau’s borough council in the early fall of 2019.
 By early 2020, the borough council decided to proceed with the rezoning of the green space into a public park.
 On September 21st 2020, United Nations World Peace Day, the City organized a ceremony to inaugurate Parc Lucia-Kowaluk.

 New oak trees will be planted along the edges of the park, and a speakers’ corner has been proposed.
-Citizens of Milton Parc are invited to propose other ideas to the Milton Parc Citizens Committee for consideration.
+Citizens of Milton Parc are invited to propose other ideas to the Milton Parc Citizens Committee.